-Paramount and F. Gary Gray to bring Hasbro’s MASK to the big screen
+Paramount Pictures and F. Gary Gray will be working together to bring the short-lived toy franchise MASK to the big screen, according to Deadline.

 F. Gary Gray has been in the film industry for nearly 30 years, helping to bring the Friday franchise to life with the first film and slowly making a name for himself leading up to the hit 2015 biopic Straight Outta Compton, which was followed by the eight installment in the Fast and Furious franchise, The Fate of the Furious, which holds the record for the highest-grossing worldwide opening of all-time.